tonymm81/web_page/client/README.md

 - I have added some content to portfolio view and there is still a lot of work to do.
 - I have to add more descriptions about my schoolprojects.
 But i make there expand image view where user can watch the image in full screen mode.

+## version 175
+- I take the issue 11,12,17 and work with them.
+The issue 17 and 12 needs to complete later.

+## version 176
+- I fixed the issue 13.
+Now the worktime app helper text is working on login view

+## version 177
+- I continued working with issue 17 and 11.
+I added the phone app to my own github and I add the link in the code button.
+I also made my gaming course final work to portfolio.

 ## npm installs in this project:

 Mariadb 10.10